gkrizek/ghi/README.md

       shorten_url: true # optional, defaults to false
       verify: true # optional, defaults to true
     irc: # optional
-      host: chat.freenode.net # optional
+      host: chat.freenode.net # optional, but must be set in pool if not here and needed (i.e. IRC is one of the outlets)
       port: 6697 # optional, default is 6697 for ssl and 6667 for non-ssl
       ssl: true # optional, default is true
-      nick: my-irc-bot # optional, but must be set in pool if not here
+      nick: my-irc-bot # optional, but must be set in pool if not here and needed (i.e. IRC is one of the outlets)
-      password: abc123 # optional, but must be set in pool if not here and needed
+      password: abc123 # optional, but must be set in pool if not here and needed for the nick that's used
+    mastodon: # optional
+      instance: https://mstdn.social # optional, but must be set in pool if not here and needed (i.e. Mastodon is one of the outlets)
+      user: happy@place.net # optional, but must be set in pool if not here and needed (i.e. Mastodon is one of the outlets)
+      password: myBotPassword123! # optional, but must be set in pool if not here and needed (i.e. Mastodon is one of the outlets)
+      secretspath: /home/thatsme/my/secrets/ # optional, but must be set in pool if not here and needed (i.e. Mastodon is one of the outlets)
+      appname: my-mastodon-bot # optional, but must be set in pool if not here and needed (i.e. Mastodon is one of the outlets)
+      merges_only: true # optional, default is true
+    outlets: # optional, default is irc
+      - irc
+      - mastodon

 pools: # required
   - name: my-pool # required